TBC-TJU/MetaBCI/README.md

 ## Who are we?

-The MetaBCI project is carried out by Prof. Dong Ming, Minpeng Xu and their team members from Tianjin University.
-Dr. Lichao Xu is the main contributor to the Brainda repository.
+The MetaBCI project is carried out by researchers from
+- Academy of Medical Engineering and Translational Medicine, Tianjin University, China
+- Tianjin Brain Center, China
+- Intelligent Medicine Engineering Research Center of the Ministry of Education of China

 ## What do we need?